-Here are some of the top Milwaukee schools offering training, including ONLC Training Centers (88 courses), Certstaffix Training (68 courses), and Ledet Training (64 courses).
+Here are some of the top Milwaukee schools offering training, including Chicago Botanic Garden (167 courses), Evanston Art Center (82 courses), and American Management Association (77 courses).

 Flatiron offers on-site and online courses in software engineering, data science, UX design, and cybersecurity.
 You’ll find they are located all over the U.S. including Austin, Chicago, Denver, Houston, New York, San Francisco, Seattle, and Washington, D.C.

 The Data Science Bootcamp from Flatiron is designed to be a comprehensive data science program for students to start careers in data science.
 The program runs for 15-weeks and covers the key components for data science, including SQL, Python, statistics, and machine learning.
 Students will start coding in Python using Jupyter notebooks, learn the statistics behind machine learning, apply machine learning techniques, and work on data science projects in this data science course.
 In addition to the coursework, students will receive career coaching and job support during the program.

 General Assembly provides a variety of bootcamps and workshops in digital marketing, user experience design, and immersive courses in software engineering and data science.
 Students have a choice between part-time, full-time, or online classes, committed to finding you the most flexible fit for your busy schedule.

 Meet the global demand for technical problem-solvers by developing your coding skills to create full stack web applications across multiple frameworks, incorporating functionality from third-party APIs, executing software engineering projects in an Agile development workflow, and more.